aproxis/VideoCutter/memory-bank/activeContext.md

         - "Generate Subtitles .srt" and "Characters per line (max)" moved to "Subtitles" tab.
         - "Effect Overlay" and "Chromakey Settings" moved to "Advanced Effects" tab.
     - Adjusted internal frame parenting to match new tab structure.
+    - Added separate controls for title video chromakey color, similarity, and blend, and moved them to a dedicated section.
+    - Added a checkbox to enable/disable title background with configurable color and opacity.
+    - Implemented new overlay directory structure (`effects/overlays`, `effects/subscribe`, `effects/title`).
+    - Added dropdowns in GUI for selecting subscribe and title video overlay files from their respective directories.

 ### FFmpeg Integration